Why color is one of the most powerful tools in personal branding & marketing

 Research shows that the brain registers color within a fraction of a second when forming a first impression.
 That means your color choices are already doing branding work the moment someone lands on your website, opens your proposal, or sees your content in their feed.

-This is why, when I work with personal branding clients, whether they are freelance marketers, consultants, or creative professionals, one of my first questions is always: "What colors do you naturally gravitate toward?"
+This is why, when I work with personal branding clients, whether they are freelance marketers, consultants, entrepreneurs or creative professionals, one of my first questions is always: "What colors do you naturally gravitate toward?"

 The answer reveals more than most people expect.